Lerner, David, Littenberg, Krumholz & Mentlik

-Lerner, David, Littenberg, Krumholz & Mentilk LLP, commonly referred to as Lerner David, is an intellectual property boutique law firm with offices in the United States and China.
+Lerner David LLP is an American intellectual property boutique law firm with offices in the United States, China and Japan.
 It specializes in intellectual property (IP) disciplines including, among them, patents, trademarks, copyrights, Internet law and trade secrets.

 Founded in 1969, the firm provides legal advice to clients on intellectual property litigation, patent procurement, licensing, mergers and acquisitions, due diligence and asset management issues.

 History

-In 1969, Larry Lerner, Sid David and Joe Littenberg founded the original law firm in Newark, New Jersey.
+In 1969, Larry Lerner, Sid David and Joe Littenberg founded Lerner, David & Littenberg in Newark, New Jersey.
 The firm moved from Newark to Westfield, New Jersey in 1973.
 In October 2019, the firm moved its main office to Cranford, New Jersey.
-Originally named Lerner, David & Littenberg, the firm later became Lerner, David, Littenberg, Krumholz & Mentilk.
+In 1983, the firm became Lerner, David, Littenberg, Krumholz & Mentilk LLP.

 In 2010, Lerner David opened offices in Guangzhou, China.
 The firm was the first American intellectual property law firm located in the Pearl River Delta.
 Licensed by the Chinese Ministry of Justice, the firm's Guangzhou office counsels Asian companies and law firms on intellectual property matters in the United States, and American companies on intellectual property matters in China.

-Awards
+In 2013, Lerner David opened office in Tokyo, Japan.

+Recognition

+The New Jersey Law Journal (NJLJ) has named the firm Litigation Department of the Year for Intellectual Property in 2022, 2021, 2020, 2019, 2018, 2017, and 2015.

+U.S. News-Best Law Firms ranked the firm a Tier One in New Jersey for Intellectual Property-Litigation, Litigation-Patent, Patent Law, and Trademark Law in 2023, continuing a decade-plus streak atop this survey.

+IAM Patent 1000: The World’s Leading Patent Professionals named the firm a Gold (top) firm in New Jersey in 2022, continuing a decade-long atop this survey.

 The firm is listed by “Super Lawyers” magazine and “Chambers and Partners” as a top IP law firm in New Jersey.
-In 2011, the firm's partner William L. Mentlik was named as “Newark Best Lawyers Litigation – Patent Lawyer of the Year” and Charles P. Kennedy, a partner at the firm was named “Newark Best Lawyers Litigation – Intellectual Property Lawyer of the Year.”